BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

    layout = "float-left"
 %}

-Mobile app stores do a good job at providing previews of what using an app will be like.
+Mobile app stores do a good job of providing previews of what using an app will be like.
 Through copy, videos, images, and reviews, users can make informed decisions about the product they are evaluating.
 Open-source software is typically downloaded via a website or from Github, and each project decides what information to present.

 </div>